This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Photocopy of all directors’ & shareholders’ I/C or Passport

-• Latest residential addresses of all directors with proof of address such as utilities (if different from IC)
+• Latest residential addresses of all directors with proof of address, such as utilities (if different from IC)

 • Paid-up capital information (min RM1 or max RM2,500)

-• Percentage of shareholding of each shareholders.
+• Percentage of shareholding of each shareholder.

-3E Accounting will not be able to act as witness to the signatures on the Memorandum and Articles of Association (MA) and for the declaration form (Form 48A).
+3E Accounting will not be able to act as a witness to the signatures on the Memorandum and Articles of Association (MA) and for the declaration form (Form 48A).

 • Open bank